Nitin-477/signer/README.md

 ## Summary

 The Signer App provides a seamless, secure, and user-friendly interface for message signing and verification using a headless Web3 wallet.
-It is suitable for any dApp or service requiring cryptographic proof of wallet ownership and message integrity.
+It is suitable for any App or service requiring cryptographic proof of wallet ownership and message integrity.